dao-xyz/peerbit-examples/packages/browser-chat/README.md

 ## [Application is live here](https://dao-xyz.github.io/peerbit-examples/)

+This app is running from Browser to Browser.

 Snapshots are currently not implemented.
 So if you are alone in the app and refresh the page you will loose everything!
+(No one else will help you out when you come back online again)

 ## About